YoussefEmad02/Handwritten-Digit-Predictor/README.md

 ```
 This will:
 - Open a drawing canvas where you can draw digits
-- Click "Predict" to get digit predictions with probabilities
+- Click "Recognize" to get digit recognition with probabilities
 - Use "Clear" to erase the canvas

 ## Project Structure

 ```
-handwrite_Recognition/
+handwrite_recognition/
 ├── README.md                 # This file
 ├── requirements.txt          # Python dependencies
 ├── quick_start.py            # Interactive setup guide